Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 - Orbital ATK

 Job openings in Australia increased from 2014 - 2018 (Business Insider Australia, November 5, 2018), but the government modified immigration laws to help farmers meet harvesting crew needs during autumn 2018.
-Foreign backpackers and other working visitors to the country can now stay longer, provided they help fill farming job shortages, according to The Guardian.
+Foreign backpackers and other working visitors can currently in the 2020s stay longer, provided they help fill farming job shortages, according to The Guardian.

-In fact, these guests on working holidays can triple the length of their stays if they perform agricultural work and they can skip the previously required return to their home countries every six months.
-This is a radical way of handling worker shortages.
+Working guests on working holidays can triple the length of their stays if they perform agricultural jobs and can skip the previously required return to their home countries every six months.

 Automotive and Other Industries

-Early on November 5, 2018, it was reported that Australia needs 100,000 more workers in its automotive industry (The Advertiser, November 5, 2018).
-Moreover, Australia's version of Indeed.com advertised many jobs needing no experience or college degrees, and offering a salary of $100,000, largely in Sydney, Melbourne, and Brisbane (Daily Telegraph, November 4, 2018).
+Early on November 5, 2018, it was reported that Australia needed 100,000 more workers in its automotive industry (The Advertiser, November 5, 2018).
+Moreover, Australia's version of Indeed.com advertised many jobs needing no experience or college degrees and offering a salary of $100,000, largely in Sydney, Melbourne, and Brisbane (Daily Telegraph, November 4, 2018).
+This trend continues into the 2020s.

 - Carey, A. Australia Post braces for ‘record Christmas’ with scores of casual positions.
 News.com.au; November 5, 2018. https://www.news.com.au/finance/work/careers/australia-post-braces-for-record-christmas-with-scores-of-casual-positions/news-story/63fdf0b81bf3041da36814c7af2b18ed.
 Retrieved November 5, 2018.